-(a) The hearing shall be conducted as soon as possible after the receipt of the protest.

-- (b) The Grievant(s) is entitled to be present at the hearing and to call witnesses and present evidence.
-Persons not directly involved with the protest will be excluded from the hearing. - (c) The Jury Chairperson will preside over the meetings of the Contest Jury.
-The Chairperson will question each juror about his or her impartiality prior to the hearing and will replace any juror who has a conflict of interest.
-At least three (3) members of the Jury must be present to hear protests. - (d) The Grievant shall be notified in writing of the Contest Jury's decision as soon as possible.
+- (a) The hearing shall be conducted as soon as possible after the receipt of the protest. - (b) The Grievant(s) is entitled to be present at the hearing and to call witnesses and present evidence.
+Persons not directly involved with the protest will be excluded from the hearing. - (c) The Jury Chairman will preside over the meetings of the Contest Jury.
+The Chairman will question each juror about his or her impartiality prior to the hearing and will replace any juror who has a conflict of interest.
+At least three (3) members of the Jury must be present to hear protests. - (d) Should the protest involve one or more judge's figure grade(s) on the Form A Scoresheet and the protest is upheld, the Jury may act in only one of two ways: - (1) A numeric grade (0.0 to 10.0) may be changed to an HZ. - (2) A HZ may be changed to a "C" (Conference Average).
+Note: If the protest is at the U.S. National Championships and the ACRO scoring system is in use, an "A" mark will be used in place of the "C". - A numeric grade (0.0 to 10.0) may never be changed to a different numeric grade, nor may an HZ be changed to a numeric grade. - (e) The Grievant shall be notified in writing of the Contest Jury's decision as soon as possible.